parveenj/screenplay/_README.md

 **Contact settings**

-The theme comes with a pre-made contact form that you can use with [Formspree](https://formspree.io/), which is free for up to 50 submissions per month.
-Please read through their website for instructions on how to set up your contact form.
-You could also easily adapt it to use another contact form service.
+The theme comes with a pre-made contact form that you can use with [Formspree](https://formspree.io/create/jekyllthemes), which is free for up to 50 submissions per month.
+They also have two great paid plans that offer advanced features.
+Use the link above to set up your account and then paste the 'endpoint' integration code into the theme settings:

-`form_action` – this is the action attribute that you get from FormSpree, for example `https://formspree.io/your@email.com` `confirmation_url` – by default the user is shown a default Formspree thank you page.
-You can use this setting to provide an alternative URL for that page, for example `/thanks` – we have included a basic thank you page with the theme.
+`form_action` – this is the form endpoint attribute that you get from FormSpree, for example `https://formspree.io/abcdefgh` `confirmation_url` – by default the user is shown a default Formspree thank you page.
+If you have a premium plan, you can use this setting to provide an alternative URL for that page, for example `/thanks` – we have included a basic thank you page with the theme.
 `email_subject` – choose the subject of the email you receive from Formspree.
 `send_button_text` – change the text used on the form submit button.

-Hint: you can add the contact form to any page of your site using the include – `{% include contact-form.html %}` – for example if you wanted to have the contact form on your About page.

 **Social settings**

-Here you can add links to your profiles on social networks, and they'll be shown in the footer.
+Here you can add links to your profiles on social networks, and they'll be shown in the 'about' section.
 Simply add your URL next to the ones you want to show.

 **Color settings**